CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_08_Lab1_Ex03_Connect_Linux.md

 - Accessed the Microsoft Sentinel Workspace
 - Connected a Linux Host using the Common Event Format connector
 - Connected a Linux host using the Syslog connector
-- Configured the facilities you want to collect and their severities for the Syslog connector

 ## You have successfully completed this lab